Chart Color Schemes

 Infrastructure

-Wandina has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Wandina has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-Five projects identified by AreaSearch are expected to impact the local area significantly.
-These include the Meru Waste Management Facility Gas Flaring System Project, Geraldton Cycling Network Expansion Project, Revised Wandina Structure Plan, and two instances of the Geraldton Cycle Network Expansion Project, with details below on those most relevant.
+Five projects identified by AreaSearch are expected to impact the local area.
+These key projects include the Meru Waste Management Facility Gas Flaring System Project, Geraldton Cycling Network Expansion Project, Revised Wandina Structure Plan, and Geraldton Cycle Network Expansion Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.